-Unfortunately, Sancho-Duser has met many while they believe in alternative medicine but look down on cannabis.
+Unfortunately, Sancho-Duser has met many who believe in alternative medicine but look down on cannabis.

 Veteran Cannabis Industry Cannabis Professional

-Sancho-Duser lives in Woodbridge, NJ, in Middlesex County and was a licensed massage therapist for 15 years before focusing on cannabis.
+Sancho-Duser lives in Woodbridge, NJ, in Middlesex County.
+She was a licensed massage therapist for 15 years before focusing on cannabis.

 She began consuming cannabis as a teenager and then stopped in her early 20s.
 It was not until she became sick and needed an alternative medicine that she resumed consuming.
-Sancho-Duser used to end up in the emergency room one to twice a month for two years due to ulcer problems.
+Sancho-Duser used to end up in the emergency room once or twice a month for two years due to ulcer problems.
 Using underground cannabis helped her treat her stomach issues.

 After using CBD, Sancho-Duser stopped taking Xanax to treat anxiety.